V4Fire/Core/src/core/async/modules/flat/README.md

 new Async().flat(promise);
 ```

-The module provides a type `Promisify` for patching your entity fields:
+The module also provides the `Promisify` type for patching your entity fields:

 ```typescript
 import type { Promisify } from 'core/async/modules/flat';